 - Narcissus complex.
-Narcissus was a Greek hunter known for his beauty.
-He was so focused on himself that he rejected all suitors.
-He was taught a lesson when one day he stopped by a pool for a drink only to see his own image in the water.
+Narcissus was Greek hunter known for his beauty.
+He was focused on himself that he rejected all suitors.
+He was taught lesson when one day he stopped by pool for drink only to see his own image in water.
 So entranced was he that he fell in love with it.
 He remained in the pool trying to capture the image.
 He eventually became so filled with sorrow in his failed attempt that he took his life.

-- The ironic thing about happiness is that when you are seeking it for yourself it eludes you but when you look up and serve something bigger than yourself, happiness finds you.
+- The ironic thing about happiness is seeking for yourself it eludes you but when you look up and serve something bigger than yourself, happiness finds you.

-- We are happiest when we get lost in something outside ourselves.
+- We are happiest get lost in something outside ourselves.

 Thief 3: Coveting

-- Covert is to desire with envy something for yourself that you do not have.
+- Covert is desire with envy something for yourself that you do not have.

 Thief 4: Consumption

-- Consumption is the thief that tells us that there is something outside ourselves that we need to achieve happiness.
+- Consumption is thief that tells us something outside ourselves that we need to achieve happiness.

-- The idea that happiness is a choice that we can make at any moment is so simple and radical that we often resist it.
-We have been conditioned to think that happiness is a by-product of something else.
+- The idea that happiness is choice make at moment is simple and radical often resist it.
+We have been conditioned to think that happiness is by-product of something else.

 - Sunshine is pleasurable but the choice to be happy and content even when it rains is my choice.

-- We can be deceived into thinking that the source of happiness is to consume love, that we will be happy if we get others to love us.
-Ironically it is those who are most focused on being loved (consuming love) and seeking others’ approval rather than give love, end up being the least lovable.
+- We can be deceived into thinking the source of happiness is to consume love, that happy others to love us.
+Ironically are most focused on being loved (consuming love) and seeking others’ approval rather than give love, end up being the least lovable.

 - Sadness, grief, and sorrow are valuable human emotions.
 A fully human life is one in which those unhappy emotions are embraced.